 Have you ever toured a Japanese garden?
 The Japanese have mastered the art of creating a tranquil space that soothes your soul.

 There are three cornerstones of a Japanese zen garden.
 They are water features, plants, and a rock garden.
+You will find that a Japanese garden is a sensory garden.
+It stimulates all the senses of sight, smell, sound, and touch.

 If you’re looking for small garden ideas and crave serenity, this might be the themed garden for you.
 Zen gardens are also considered low maintenance if you’re short on time.
 Adding a water garden element like a koi pond will take your zen garden to another level.